Renjeeshrk/AZ_Infra/README.md

-# AZ_Infra
+# Azure Infrastructure Repository
-Azure Infrastructure management
+This repository contains infrastructure-as-code (IaC) templates, scripts, and configurations to provision and manage scalable, secure, and highly available resources on Microsoft Azure.